nojhan/lp-jolly/README.md

 ### Rationale

-The DotMatrix theme use a couple of design principles:
+The Jolly theme use a couple of design principles:

 * It is accessible to colorblind people, hence it uses:
     * only four colors: dark grey, white, blue and yellow (different color pairs are available as presets for people having blue-yellow colorblindess).